I'm Every Woman (Whitney Houston recording): Background and recording

 Houston personally called longtime collaborator and producer Narada Michael Walden to produce the track.
-Walden, who was working with C+C Music Factory's David Cole and Robert Clivillés, decided to work on the track with the duo.
+Walden recorded the original instrumental track at his Tarpan studio in San Rafael, California around August 1992.
+Houston recorded her vocals at Ocean Way Recording in Los Angeles in mid-October 1992, the same studio where months before, she laid down her vocal for the studio rendition of "I Will Always Love You".

 Walden later wrote that he was nervous on how to approach the song since Khan's had been a huge hit.
-Houston and Walden decided to begin the song with a soul ballad intro ("Whatever you want, whatever you need...").
-According to Walden, Houston, who had just married singer Bobby Brown that summer, was several months pregnant with her daughter Bobbi Kristina Brown when they recorded the song.
+Houston and Walden decided to begin the song with a soul ballad intro to differ from the original and make Houston's rendition more contemporary ("Whatever you want, whatever you need...").
+According to Walden, Houston, who had just married singer Bobby Brown that summer, was "nearly five months pregnant" with her daughter Bobbi Kristina Brown when they recorded the song.

+Walden noted that since Houston picked the song rather than Clive Davis that the singer "really threw herself into the recording and had a definite idea of how she wanted to turn it out."
+Walden also noted how happy Houston was during the recording, inspired by her then recent marriage to Brown.
+Houston recorded the entire track in just three hours.
+David Cole and Robert Clivillés of the dance group C+C Music Factory and part of the production team, Clivillés and Cole, remixed the track.

+According to the sheet music provided by Hal Leonard Music Publishing, the arrangement by Houston, Walden and Clivillés and Cole played mainly in the keys of A-flat major and C minor, starting off with the tempo of "slowly" before switching to a dance beat tempo at 120 beats per minute.
+Houston's vocal range spanned from B♭_{3} to G♭_{5}.

 Contrary to popular belief, Houston did not perform backing vocals on Khan's original 1978 version.
 Chaka Khan confirmed this in an interview with Lester Holt in 2012.
 As a tribute to Khan, Houston proclaims Khan's name towards the end of the song.